Carlos4617/hackdaddy8000.github.io/content/blog/unsuperior-ai-waifu.md

 > Q: Is this a scam to get my API keys?
 >
-> A: No. You don't need a credit card to sign up for these websites.
+> A: No. There's nothing I can really take from you.
+You don't need a credit card to sign up for these websites.
 The most I could ever steal are your free credits.
 Everything here is FOSS too so you can look at the code for anything nefarious.

-## Features
-  * Completely free with given free credits.
-  * Easy to run.
-  * You can interact with her by poking her.
-I wouldn't recommend it though.
-  * The mouths of normal VTubers, neurosama move based on the volume of their speech.
-USAW's mouth movements are more accurate because they're based off the phonetic sound she's making.
-Works, but WIP
-  * She has various expressions that change depending on her emotion
-  * Choose her accent
-  * She has emotional voices (she can sound happy, sad, etc)

-## How to Procure an OpenAI API Key
+### How to Procure an OpenAI API Key

+> Q: Why do I need this?
+>
+> A: This program uses OpenAI's software to create her dialogue.
+Without this API key, she is literally a husk.
+She has no soul.

 1. Make an OpenAI account
 2. Go to [this page](https://beta.openai.com/account/api-keys)
 3. Create your API key

-## How to procure an Azure Speech Key
+### How to Procure an Azure Speech Key

+> Q: Why do I need this?
+>
+> A: This gives her the ability to hear you, and speak.

+> Q: Why didn't you just use the [Speech-to-Text](https://developer.mozilla.org/en-US/docs/Web/API/Web_Speech_API/Using_the_Web_Speech_API) and [Text-to-Speech](https://developer.mozilla.org/en-US/docs/Web/API/SpeechSynthesisUtterance) APIs built into the browser, so that I don't have to bother with making an Azure account?
+>
+> A: In my experimentation, I could not get StT to work well (or at all) on mobile.
+That's probabably just a skill issue on my part.
+Furthermore, Azure TSS is simply better IMO.
+It has high quality voices, each with different "styles" that make her voice very emotive.
+The Azure API also tells me what the shape of her mouth should look like as she talks, allowing me to animate her more realistically.

 1. Make an Azure account
 2. [Create a Speech resource in the azure portal](https://portal.azure.com/#create/Microsoft.CognitiveServicesSpeechServices)